 Whatever its influences, Messiah of Evil is an atmospheric nightmare punctuated by several memorable scenes.
 The ones in which Laura enters a supermarket to find the townsfolk resting on raw meat and with Toni in a darkened theatre are usually mentioned.
 But the early scene at the gas station and another with a truck driver (Bennie Robinson) with odd appetites will also stick in your mind.

 There’s not much in the way of gore, although there is an impressive death by fire from back in the days before CGI turned such scenes into bad jokes.
-There is a fair amount of action, mostly of the foot chase variety throughout the film, but mostly in the final half-hour.
+There is a fair amount of action, most of the foot chase variety throughout the film, but mostly in the final half-hour.
 For most of its length, Messiah of Evil is content to be a slow-burning, strange Lovecraftian tale, set along the same stretch of coast as Antonio Bay and Potter’s Bluff, the West Coast’s answer to Innsmouth and Arkham.

 While there really hasn’t been anything similar made in the USA, you can see the influence of Messiah of Evil in later films.
 The beachfront cult of The Deep Ones and the townies of Dead and Buried for example can both trace their roots to this film.